RISE-Dependable-Transport-Systems/ComFASE/README.md

 ## ComFASE
  ComFASE is a  communication fault  and  attack  simulation  engine  that  allows  to  evaluate the behavior of interconnected automated vehicles in the presence of faults and attacks.
-ComFASE is a simulation-based fault and attack injection tool, it is composed of [OMNeT++](https://omnetpp.org/), [Veins](https://veins.car2x.org/), [Plexe](https://plexe.car2x.org/tutorial/), [SUMO](https://www.eclipse.org/sumo/) and [Python](https://www.python.org/).
+ComFASE is built on top of [OMNeT++](https://omnetpp.org/), and integrates [SUMO](https://www.eclipse.org/sumo/), [Veins](https://veins.car2x.org/), [Plexe-Veins](https://plexe.car2x.org/tutorial/), and [Python](https://www.python.org/).

 <p align="center">
   <br><br>